 The probable cause of this fault is that the pressure tube has become blocked or kinked or has fallen off completely.
 Alternatively, the pressure sensor may be faulty.

-Action: Check that the pressure tube is intact and not blocked with water or dirt and is not kinked.
+Primary Source: Mechanical.
+Action Check that the pressure tube is intact and not blocked with water or

+Action. oncor that the pressure maor anu not DIOCICCU VVILII water 1

+dirt and is not kinked.

+Secondary Source: Motor Control Module.

 Action: Replace the Motor Control Module.
+Action:

-40. (00101000) Inner Basket Dis-engage Fault
+40. (00101000) Inner Basket Disengage Fault

-While carrying out a basket check, the Motor Control Module has found that the basket is not engaged even though the pressure sensor indicates that the basket is empty.
+While carrying out a basket check, the Motor Control Module has found that the basket is not engaged even though the pressure sensor indicates that the tub is empty.
 The Motor Control Module continues to check for 2 minutes, after which time it displays this fault.
 The first two areas to check are the clutch and the pressure tube.
 If these two appear correct, then the fault could be in the pressure sensor in the Motor Control Module.